paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-037-espionage-and-censorship.md

 #### Termination of National Emergency
 Declaration of national emergency in effect on Sept.
 14, 1976, was terminated two years from that date by [section 1601 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1601&num=0&edition=prelim), War and National Defense.

+<a id="section-798b"></a>
+## § 798B.
+Unauthorized access to intelligence community property
+**(a) Prohibited Activity.—** It shall be unlawful, within the jurisdiction of the United States, without authorization to willfully go upon any property—

+(1) with intent to gather intelligence or information to the detriment of the United States; and

+(2) while knowing that such property is—

+  (A) under the jurisdiction of an element of the intelligence community (as defined in section 3(4) of the National Security Act of 1947 ([50 U.S.C.
+3003(4)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3003/4&num=0&edition=prelim)); and

+  (B) closed or restricted.

+**(b) Penalties.—** Any person who violates subsection (a) shall—

+(1) in the case of the first offense, be fined under [section 3571 of this title](./chapter-227-sentences.md#section-3571), imprisoned not more than 6 months, or both;

+(2) in the case of a second offense after a prior conviction under subsection (a) has become final, be fined under this title, imprisoned not more than 2 years, or both; and

+(3) in the case of a third or subsequent offense after a prior conviction under subsection (a) has become final, be fined under this title, imprisoned not more than 5 years, or both.

 <a id="section-799"></a>